aj0strow/ruby-js/README.md

 # ruby-js

-If you're familiar with ruby, occasionally when coding in other languages something feels missing.
-My goal with this is to implement every method of Array and go from there!
+The point of this module is to ease the pain of transitioning from ruby to javascript.
+My goal with ruby-js is to implement the essential ruby standard library methods right on their native javascript prototype counterparts.
+What makes a method essential?
+If there's that constant inconvenience and a little cringe when it's not available as ya program in javascript.

 Some example code: